nonnb/nonnb.github.io/SmartGit/Latest/GitConcepts/Git-Concepts.md

 This section aims to help you get started with Git and gives you an understanding of the fundamental concepts of the Git version control system.

+Please read our article, [Git for SVN Users](Git-for-SVN-users.md), if you are new to Git, but are familiar with version control systems such as Subversion.

 ## Distributed Version Control Systems

 Unlike previous centralized version control systems such as Subversion (SVN), Visual Source Safe (VSS), or Concurrent Versions System (CVS), Git is a Distributed